 Metal Detecting Ghost Towns

 It’s best to go with a friend or two and let others know your plans.
-If things do go south, then you have someone to send or go get help like in these examples from upstate New York.

 Ghost towns can be interesting places to explore and metal detect for history and treasure.
 With some research and planning, you are bound to find something exciting.